 RRSP vs TFSA: what's the difference?

-The Registered Retirement Savings Plan (RRSP or RSP) and the Tax-Free Savings Account (TFSA) are registered accounts with distinct features and benefits.
-Both are great vehicles for saving money to achieve your financial goals, and both can hold a wide range of investments, including stocks, ETFs, mutual funds, bonds, GICs, and cash.
+The registered retirement savings plan (RRSP) and the tax-free savings account (TFSA) are registered accounts with distinct features and benefits.
+Both are great vehicles for saving money to achieve your financial goals, and both can hold a wide range of investments, including stocks, exchange-traded funds (ETFs), mutual funds, bonds, GICs, and cash.

 The best way to leverage these two options depends on your particular objectives and priorities.
 To help equip yourself to make sound decisions, consider these definitions and guidelines:

-A TFSA is a general-purpose savings vehicle that allows you to earn tax-free investment income.
+A TFSA is a general-purpose investing account that allows you to earn tax-free investment income.

 - Investments within the account can grow and earn income tax-free, and withdrawals are not taxable